MazamaScience/AQ-SPEC-documentation/Software_Design_Document.md

 other "database" is required.

-R package functions assume the following directory structure will be available at some web accessible  `AirSensorBaseUrl`.
+R package functions assume the following directory structure will be available at some web accessible  `archiveBaseUrl`.

 ```
 ├── airsensor